-These equations highlight the fact that the contaminants used for the calculation have a large influence on what the value of DFoverall is.
-Noting that DFoverall is driven mostly by contaminants with the largest initial concentration followed by contaminants with large DCs.
-The above statements seem obvious, but their impact can be substantial.
-For example, if Equation 6 were used to calculate DFoverall for 30 contaminants each with a DC of 0.001 and perfect plutonium recovery, then DFoverall would be 1000.
+constant for all contaminants.
+The largest influences on DFoverall are contaminants with large initial concentrations and contaminants with large DCs.
+For example, if a process has 30 contaminants each with a DC of 0.001 and perfect plutonium recovery, then DFoverall would be 1000.
 If a single contaminant DC value were changed to 0.01, then DFoverall would be 772, and if that same value were changed to 0.1, then DFoverall would be 250, which is a 25% or 75% decrease in DFoverall for a single step.
 This effect worsens as the number of contaminants accounted for decreases and as the spread between DF values increase, which is why individual decontamination factors are necessary.
 DFoverall with respect to gamma counts and elemental DFs will be reported, but will not be calculated from each other for reasons stated above.

-To stress other factors that affect DFs and give context for the DF values provided in this paper, Figure 1 was produced.
-Figure 1 shows calculated decontamination factors for one and two contacts of TBP with the same volume ratio between both contacts with the assumptions of constant DC across all volume ratios and a DC for plutonium of 10.
+Figure 1 shows calculated decontamination factors for one and two contacts of TBP as a function of volume ratio assuming constant hypothetical DC across all volume ratios and a DC for plutonium of 10.
 This plot assumes that the second contact of TBP is combined with the first contact.
-Different elements have different DC, which is why several values are shown on the graph.
-The lower line in each case is the second contact.

-Although different volume ratios will affect how close uranium is to the solubility limit, and affects the DC for various elements, two concept effects are emphasized with Figure 1.
-The first is that volume plays a significant role in DF - notice how extremely large DF can be achieved with minimal TBP solution, this is supported by (McHenry, Posey et al. 1963).
-The second is that each contact of TBP reduces DFs by a large fraction at larger volumes of TBP.
-The experiment utilized four contacts at a volume ratio 1.4.
+Note that the second contact results in a decreased DF, even though the recovery of plutonium is improved.
+Additionally, volume plays a significant role in DF, although different volume ratios will affect how close uranium is to its solubility limit.
+Extremely large DF can be achieved with minimal TBP solution (McHenry, Posey et al. 1963), although this will adversely affect plutonium recovery.
+The experiments described below utilized four contacts with a volume ratio of 1.4.

 Figure 1 Decontamination factors as a function of volume ratios for first and second contact.

-Literature Review
+Experimental